Want Better Quality Sleep?

 Are you restless?
 Are you waking up a lot?
 It doesn’t matter how much sleep you get, you’re still tired when you wake up in the morning?

-There are many different variables when it comes to not sleeping well, and I’m going to give you 9 simple hacks that you can use to help with better sleep.
+There are many different variables when it comes to not sleeping well, and I’m going to give you 9 simple hacks that you can use to help with quality sleep.
 They are real, simple things you can implement this evening.

 Did you know…

-- 50 to 70 million Americans struggle with some level of a sleep disorder.1
+- 50 to 70 million Americans struggle with some level of sleep disorder.

 - 50% of Americans deal with some level of snoring in the middle of the night or maybe have a family member that deals with it.
 I don’t have a magical solution for snoring, but a lot of it is related to sleep apnea.

 - Did you know that 25 million Americans deal with sleep apnea alone?

 - 5% of people experience drowsiness just while driving.
 This is scary by the way, so rest matters.

 - At least 100,000 medical errors happen every single year a many of them are from sleep deprivation.